Global News Morning: Global Winnipeg

-Global Toronto, E!
-Hamilton, Global Kingston, and Global Peterborough
+Global Toronto, Global Kingston and Global Peterborough

-Global Toronto airs Global News Morning from 6 AM to 9:00 AM ET on weekdays.
-It is hosted by Candace Daniel, Miranda Anthistle, and Ross Hull.
-The show is produced from studios located at Corus Quay Building at 25 Dockside Drive in Toronto.
+The Toronto edition of Global News Morning aired on Global Toronto from 6:00 to 9:00 a.m.
+ET on weekdays and was produced at Corus Quay in Toronto.

-In 2000, parent company Canwest acquired the broadcasting assets of Western International Communications.
-Among them was CHCH (OnTV), which relaunched in February 2001 as CH Hamilton and the CH system was launched later that year.
-CHCH debuted CH Morning Live on February 13, 2001, and currently airs from 5:30 AM to 9:00 AM ET weekdays.
-It was renamed to Morning Live in 2007 when CH became E! and continues to air after the station was sold to Channel Zero in 2009.

 History

-The station debuted a morning news program on July 14, 2003, under the title Global News Morning; it was broadcast weekdays 6 AM to 9 AM ET.
-The program was renamed Morning News in 2006 in conjunction with Global's network-wide rebranding exercise.
-This show was broadcast from 81 Barber Greene Road (Global Toronto Office) in Don Mills from 2003 to 2009.
+Global Toronto debuted a morning news program on July 14, 2003, under the title Global News Morning.
+It aired weekdays from 6:00 to 9:00 a.m.
+ET and was produced from the station's studios at 81 Barber Greene Road in Don Mills.
+The program was renamed Morning News in 2006 as part of Global's network-wide rebranding.

-The newscast was cancelled in January 2009 due to low ratings, and was replaced by a simulcast of then-sister station CHCH-TV's more popular Morning Live show, originating in Hamilton, from 7:00 a.m. to 9:00 a.m.
-The CHCH simulcast was dropped in August 2009 after Canwest sold the Hamilton station to Channel Zero; since then, Global Toronto had aired second-run lifestyle programming in the morning timeslot.
+The newscast was cancelled in January 2009 because of low ratings and was replaced by a simulcast of then-sister station CHCH's Morning Live, originating in Hamilton, from 7:00 to 9:00 a.m.
+The simulcast ended in August 2009 after Canwest sold CHCH to Channel Zero, after which Global Toronto aired second-run lifestyle programming in the morning timeslot.

-On June 1, 2011, Shaw Communications announced that it would relaunch a morning newscast on Global Toronto in the fall of 2011 under the title The Morning Show, instead of using the Morning News moniker found on other Global O&Os.
-Kris Reyes, Liza Fromer, Dave Gerry and Daru Dhillon were named as the anchors for the three-hour-long show.
-It debuted on October 11, 2011.
+On June 1, 2011, Shaw Communications announced that it would relaunch a morning newscast on Global Toronto under the title The Morning Show, rather than using the Morning News title used by other Global owned-and-operated stations.
+Kris Reyes, Liza Fromer, Dave Gerry and Daru Dhillon were named as the anchors of the three-hour program, which debuted on October 11, 2011.

-On August 27, 2012, Dhillon left the show.
+Dhillon left the program on August 27, 2012.
 On the same day, CIII launched The News at Noon.
-Antony Robart took over Dhillon's position.
-The News at Noon was produced in the same Bloor Street studio as The Morning Show.
-On December 12, 2012, it was announced that The Morning Show would be expanded in early 2013 to include an additional half-hour that would be broadcast nationally.
+Antony Robart succeeded Dhillon, and The News at Noon was produced in the same Bloor Street studio as The Morning Show.
+On December 12, 2012, Global announced that The Morning Show would be expanded in early 2013 to include an additional half-hour broadcast nationally.